 Who can verify my dietary supplement claims and make sure my labels are within compliance?

-A bevy of law office specialize in reviewing dietary supplement claims, labels and all marketing content.
-To ensure that your company is in compliance with the FDA, it is advisable to have them review your content.
-A quick google search will likely take you a dozen websites, but here are two firms that we recommend;
+A bevy of law offices specialize in reviewing dietary supplement labels and associated marketing content.
+To ensure that your company is in compliance with the FDA, it is advisable to have a lawyer review your content.
+A quick google search will likely take you a dozen websites, but here are two firms that we recommend: